Create an Autumn Tree of Resolutions

 - Hang your fall resolution tree in a place of prominence in your home for the whole family to see.
 Anyone can contribute a resolution or wish of their own.

 - Get the whole family involved!
-If someone in the family wants to jot down any thoughts of the day or would like to make a note of a wish, need, or resolution for the fall he can gently pull off a leaf from the tree, scribble down his wish, want, or pledge, and then place this fallen leaf into a bowl designated to hold the all the resolution leaves until winter (or the end of the year, depending on when the tree is bare).
+If someone wants to jot down any thoughts of the day or would like to make a note of a wish, need, or resolution for the fall, he can gently pull off a leaf from the tree, scribble down his wish, want, or pledge, and then place this fallen leaf into a bowl designated to hold the all the resolution leaves until winter (or the end of the school year maybe).

 - When all the leaves have “fallen,” set aside an evening to sift through and read through the fall foliage.
 Share simple thoughts out loud, and discuss any wishes and needs you might have with one another.